aknorw/boilerplate/README.md

 * `transform-class-properties` to drop class constructors thanks to property initializer and `.bind(this)` thanks to lexical scoping of fat arrow functions

 * `transform-object-rest-spread`

+* `transform-runtime` to transform generator functions to use a regenerator runtime that does not pollute the global scope (for `redux-saga`)

 ## Version control